 If an applicant does not meet any of the automatic qualifying criteria, they can still apply for a Blue Badge parking permit if any of the following can be evidenced:

-- severe disability in both upper limbs, regularly drive a car and have difficulty using parking meters, or similar equipment
+- Impairment in both arms, regularly drive a car and have difficulty using parking meters, or similar equipment

 How do I apply?

 If you are unable to print off the application form you may request one by contacting Rhondda Cynon Taf’s Contact Centre on 01443 425005.